Sponsored Link •

 analyze it, I realize these are just silly design decisions that

 they made.
 Even if they insisted on using the Decorator pattern

 java.io, they should have had a convenience

-time, but nobody can remember how.
-It is too much information to
+the time, but nobody can remember how.
+It is too much information

 The other issue is the effect of an interruption.
 If you are really deep into doing something and you have an interruption, it's quite a number of minutes before you can get back into that deeply focused state.
 With programming, imagine you're flowing along.
 You're thinking, "I know this, and I know this, and I know this," and you are putting things together.
 And then all of a sudden you run into something like, "I have to open a file and read in the lines."
 All the clutter in the code you have to write to do that in Java can interrupt the flow of your work.

-already used up my ten working lines of code for that day.
-In
+I've probably already used up my ten working lines of code for

-Python, I can do it in one line.
-I can say, "
+that day.
+In Python, I can do it in one line.
+I can say,

 Python's minimal clutter also helps when I'm reading somebody else's code.
 I'm not tripping over verbose syntax and idioms.
 "Oh I see.
 Opening the file.
 Reading the lines."
 I can grok it.
 It's very similar to the design patterns in that you have a much denser form of communication.
 Also, because blocks are denoted by indentation in Python, indentation is uniform in Python programs.
 And indentation is meaningful to us as readers.
 So because we have consistent code formatting, I can read somebody else's code and I'm not constantly tripping over, "Oh, I see.
 They're putting their curly braces here or there."
 I don't have to think about that.